 Data published by different organisations on the IATI Registry is available in one central location and in the same open, machine-readable format.
 This allows data to be processed and analysed faster and more easily, and for large volumes of data to be compared and analysed.
-IATI publishers "register" their IATI XML data, providing links to the original data source - which remains on a donor's own website - and other useful metadata.
+IATI publishers "register" their IATI XML data, providing links to the original data source - which remains on an organisation's own website - and other useful metadata.
 For the Index, only IATI XML data published to the IATI Registry will be taken into account and scored accordingly.
-See the scoring approach on page 13 for further details.
+See section 3.
+Scoring approach for further details.